 \section{Introduction}

 \selectfont

-Consider a real number $ \beta $ with modulus greater than 1.
-Since the seminal paper \cite{MR0097374} on expansions of numbers in non-integer positive base, many mathematicians have become interested in the properties of the $\beta$-shift with $ \beta > 1 $.
+Let $ \beta $ be a real number such that $ |\beta|>1$.
+Since the seminal paper \cite{MR0097374} on expansions of numbers in non-integer positive bases, many mathematicians have become interested in the properties of the $\beta$-shift for $ \beta > 1 $.
 For instance, in \cite{MR939059} and \cite{hofbauer1978beta}, the authors established the intrinsic ergodicity.
-The condition to have the specification property is given in \cite{MR545668}.
-The concept of intrinsic ergodicity was first explored by W. Parry in \cite{MR0142719}: it concerns the uniqueness of the measure with the maximal entropy, and the study of the indecomposability of the system into several invariant subsets non negligible with respect to this measure.
-Note that the set of invariant measures on a dynamical system is non-empty.
+The condition ensuring the specification property is given in \cite{MR545668}.
+The concept of intrinsic ergodicity was first explored by W. Parry in \cite{MR0142719}: it concerns the uniqueness of the measure of maximal entropy, and the study of the impossibility of decomposing the system into several invariant non-negligible subsets with respect to this measure.
+Recall that the set of invariant measures on a dynamical system is nonempty.